-The Plan, including holdings under the self-directed brokerage investment option, held \$10,898,673 and \$12,668,581 of Alliance Data Systems Corporation common shares at December 31, 2021 and 2020, respectively.
-Additionally, due to the spinoff of the LoyaltyOne division, the Plan also included holdings of \$1,874,517 of Loyalty Ventures Inc. common shares at December 31, 2021.
+The Plan, including holdings under the self-directed brokerage investment option, held \$6,837,650 and \$10,898,673 of Bread Financial Holdings, Inc. common shares at December 31, 2022 and 2021, respectively.
+Additionally, due to the spinoff of the former LoyaltyOne segment, the Plan also included holdings of \$1,874,517 of Loyalty Ventures Inc. common shares at December 31, 2021; as of December 31, 2022, no remaining shares of Loyalty Ventures Inc. common stock were included in the Plan.

 The Trustee and the Former Trustee of the Plan, their subsidiaries and affiliates maintain and manage certain of the investments of the Plan, for which the Plan is charged investment expenses.
+Bread Financial, which is a party-in-interest, provides certain administrative services to the Plan at no charge.
+The cost of providing these services constitutes exempt party-in-interest transactions under ERISA.